PhD, University of Chicago, 2008

 - ANT 201: Theory and Method in Anthropology

-- Forthcoming.
+- 2013.
 "Meeting the 'Godfather': Fieldwork and Ethnographic Seduction in a Chinese Nightclub."
 PoLAR: Political and Legal Anthropology Review.
 Vol. 36, No. 2

-- Forthcoming.
+- 2013.
 "Global Capitalisms in Asia: Beyond State and Market in China."
 The Journal of Asian Studies.
 Vol. 72, No. 4